Horace Mann School: Non-academic requirements

-All students are required to take a swim test and American Red Cross CPR certification in order to graduate.
+To graduate, all students are required to take a swim test and American Red Cross CPR certification.

 Community service is required throughout the curriculum.
-80 hours of service is required during high school, including at least 40 hours in ninth and tenth grades and 40 hours in eleventh and twelfth.
+During high school, students are required to attend grade-wide "Service-Learning Days".
+The school additionally offers extracurricular additional "service-learning" to high school students as participants in its "Service-Learning Team" or "HM 246".
 In eighth grade, one out-of-school project or three in-school projects are necessary for graduation to the ninth grade; in sixth and seventh grades a homeroom project is done cooperatively.
 In the Lower and Nursery Divisions, there is an annual "Caring-in-Action" day dedicated to community service that students and their families can attend.

 Admission

-Admission is selective with decisions based on recent grades, an interview, and the candidate's score on either the ISEE or SSAT test.
-The largest point of entry is in sixth grade, with between 50 and 55 places available each year.
+Admission is selective, with decisions based on recent grades, an interview, an essay, and the candidate's score on either the ISEE or SSAT test.
+The largest entry point is sixth grade, with between 50 and 55 places available each year.
 In the ninth grade, 40 to 45 new students are traditionally enrolled.

 Rankings

-The 2017 Niche survey ranked HM the best private K-12 school in the United States.
-The 2020 Niche survey ranked HM as the 3rd best K–12 private school in the country and the 12th best private high school in the country.
+In 2017, Niche ranked HM as the best private K -12 school in the United States.
+Three years later, in 2020, Niche ranked HM the third-best K–12 private school in the country and the 12th-best private high school in the country.
+In 2024, the Niche survey ranked Horace Mann the fifth-best private high school in the country.

-Student life

-Student publications

-Horace Mann also has a significant number of student publications.
-Many of them have won national awards.
-Prominent publications include:

-The Record, established in 1903, is the weekly, student-run newspaper.
-Throughout its history, it has won national journalism awards and has been staffed by students who went on to become distinguished journalists and authors, including Pulitzer Prize winners Anthony Lewis (class of 1944), Richard Kluger (class of 1952), Robert Caro (class of 1953) and David Leonhardt (class of 1990).
-In 1954, the school made national headlines for translating a copy of The Record into Russian and distributing it in the USSR.
-The purpose of the exercise was to show Russian schoolchildren what life in America was like.
-The staff purposely kept in an article about the Horace Mann soccer team's losing one of its games to demonstrate the operation of an independent free press.
-The American Scholastic Press Association twice honored The Record as the "Best High School Weekly Newspaper" for 2001–2002 (Volume 99) and 2003–2004 (Volume 101).
-It was also named a National Pacemaker in 2004 (Volume 101) and in 2006 was a Columbia Scholastic Press Association Gold Medalist (Volume 103).
-The Record is published every Friday during the academic year.